 Fort Lewis College Policy

 Employers at Fort Lewis College must adhere to the Student Employment Pay Plan.
 We encourage using the pay plan as a tool for determining seniority and merit pay raises.
-Employers may hire students at any step or level.
-The maximum pay rate allowed is $11.00 per hour.
+Employers may hire students at any step or level. *The maximum pay rate allowed is $11.00 per hour.
 The Supervisor may not commit a higher rate to the student.
-The Student Employment Coordinator in the Human Resources Office will automatically disallow any pay rate in excess of $11.00 per hour.
-An exception to the rule is if an employer is using discretionary grant funds to pay their student employee.
+The Human Resources Office will automatically disallow any pay rate in excess of $11.00 per hour.
+An exception to the rule is if an employer is using discretionary grant funds to pay their student employee upon approval of the Controller's Office.

 This plan is not applicable over the summer.
 Any student hired in summer who will continue during the school year (September-April) is subject to the Student Employment Pay Plan, even if it requires a decrease in pay from the summer rate.
 Student employees must be advised of this before beginning work in the summer.

-Employers may give students pay raises at their discretion any time.
+Employers may give students pay raises at their discretion any time in accordance with pay plan.

 Level 1: Entry level and/or positions that do not require substantial skill, extraordinary responsibility or significant independent judgment.
 The consequence of error is not critical.
 Duties are routine, simple and governed by standardized procedures.
 The position is closely supervised.
 No previous experience, specific skill or education is required.